datawire/go-mkopensource/README.md

 * `APPLICATION`: Required.
 Name of the application being scanned.
   It's used in the header of the license files.

+* `APPLICATION_TYPE`: Required.
+Where will the application being scanned run.
+  `internal` is used for anything running on Ambassador Labs servers, and `external` for anything that's deployed to customer machines.

 * `BUILD_HOME` Required.
 Location of the root folder of the repo to scan.